atyu1/aws_saa/README.md

   - Metadata - like tag - key/value
   - Objects contains versions
   - Files bigger then 5GB must be uploaded as multipart
+  - Explicit DENY in an IAM Policy will take precedence over an S3 bucket policy.

 ### S3 Versioning
   - Enable per bucket level or per file during upload